 Cuddling with your baby is as important as being active with them.
 “Don’t make it all about language and brain,” said Clyde.
 As with so much parenting advice, it’s all about balance.
 “If we’re frantically saying to new parents that they have to make every single moment count, their presence is being stolen by their anxiety.
 When you’re connecting with your child, think about what you’re doing with your child as a person, not about whether you’re building your child’s brain.”

-Denise Davy has written extensively about children’s mental health, and recently won a journalism award from the Canadian Institutes of Health Research to study the link between poverty and children’s mental health.
+Denise Davy has written extensively about children’s mental health, and has won a journalism award from the Canadian Institutes of Health Research to study the link between poverty and children’s mental health.

 Originally published in ParentsCanada magazine, May/June 2013.